group-butler/GroupButler/README.md

     * The Telegram Bot API has some undocumented "weird behaviors" that you may notice while using this bot
        * In supergroups, the `kickChatMember` method returns always a positive response if the `user_id` has been part of the group at least once, it doesn't matter if the user is not in the group when you use this method
        * In supergroups, the `unbanChatMember` method returns always a positive response if the `user_id` has been part of the group at least once, it doesn't matter if the user is not in the group or is not in the group blacklist
-       * Users kicked by the bot can join again a group from where they've been kicked out only if not banned and only via invite link.
-A administrator can't add them back

 * * *
 ##Some notes about the database